 - Once the dough has risen, scrape it out onto a well-floured surface.
 Split the dough into two portions and lightly knead to knock out the air.
 Form the dough into two balls and let them rest for 5 minutes (you can leave for up to 15 minutes, but cover with plastic wrap if leaving for longer than 5 minutes).

 - Mix together the garlic topping ingredients in a small bowl.

 - After 5 minutes, dust both of the dough balls well with semolina and stretch out to form a rough pizza shape.

-- Take the hot trays out of the oven and spray or brush with a little oil.
+- Take the hot baking sheets out of the oven and spray or brush with a little oil.

-- Place one pizza on each tray (I fold the dough over my arm to move it).
-Don’t worry if it wrinkles and looks a bit messy on the tray, it will smooth out during cooking.
+- Place one pizza on each baking sheet (I fold the dough over my arm to move it).
+Don't worry if it wrinkles and looks a bit messy on the tray, it will smooth out during cooking.
 Stretch out a little more once on the tray if needed.